 In Alaska, the state will reimburse up to \$2000 per child for adoption related expenses.
 These are one-time expenses related to the adoption and advanced approval is required.
 OCS can pay the family directly and it is the family's responsibility to pay the service provider.
 Or the family can work with their adoption attorney for the attorney to bill OCS directly for his or her services.
 The non-recurring adoption expense reimbursement agreement is part of the adoption subsidy agreement.
 Federal policy requires it to be signed prior to the finalization of the adoption.

-This reimbursement is also available to families adopting a special needs child outside the state system.
-To learn more go to dhss.alaska.gov - "Adoption and Guardianship Subsidies"
+To learn more go to https://dfcs.alaska.gov/ocs/Pages/adoptions/aboutsubsidies.aspx - "Adoption and Guardianship Subsidies"